windowsloth/delaunay/README.md

 ## Overview

 This is me trying my hand at implimenting a divide-and-conquer algorithm for creating Delaunay triangulations from a set of points.
-The algorithm in question is the one described in Guibas and Stolfi's 1985 paper *PRIMITIVES FOR THE MANIPULATION OF GENERAL SUBDIVISIONS AND THE COMPUTATION OF VORONOI DIAGRAMS.*
+The algorithm in question is the one described in Guibas and Stolfi's 1985 paper *PRIMITIVES FOR THE MANIPULATION OF GENERAL SUBDIVISIONS AND THE COMPUTATION OF VORONOI DIAGRAMS.* It works quite well: with an entirely new set of points being generated every frame, I was able to still get 60fps until I increased the number of points to 200, where things start to slow down (However, with 500 points I was getting around 30fps).

 It is written in JavaScript, but with the intention of being used with p5.js.
 I tried to make it relatively easy to use outside of that framework by not using any p5 methods, so there are no p5 Vectors to be found&mdash;all coordinates are stored as arrays.
 To visualize a triangulation with p5, create a sketch that looks something like the following: